Pheithar/Hnefatafl/README.md

 There are only 2 different types of pieces: normal pieces, or as I like to call them, *Soldiers*, and the *King*, which is the piece that starts at the center, and there is only 1.

 In their turn, each player can move one piece.
-The pieces move only horizontally and vertically, but as many cells as they wat, without going through another piece, just like rook in chess.
+The pieces move only horizontally and vertically, but as many cells as they want, without going through another piece, just like rook in chess.

 To capture an enemy *Soldier*, it has to be sandwiched between 2 of your pieces.